 60 s = 1 min

 The goal in this conversion is to end up with meters in the numerator and seconds in the denominator.
-Set up your conversions so the undesired units are cancelled out.
+Set up your conversions so the undesired units are canceled out.

 I have marked the cancellation of each different undesired measurement in different colors to illustrate the ladder of calculations to arrive at the correct units.
 In this case, 18 km/hr = 5 m/s.